mica-web/slides/misc/w05-instructions.md

 1. In the integrated terminal, type `git status` again to see which file(s) you've staged
 1. In the "Message" input, type "Create repo" -- this is a "commit message" which will be logged in the repository's history of changes and updates
 1. After you've completed your message, press `Command` + `Enter` (macOS) or `Control` + `Enter` (Windows) to post your commit message and associated changes
+1. Is this on GitHub now?
+NO -- we haven't told GitHub about our repo; this was just committed to our _local_ git repo
 1. Inside your HTML file:

 ```